CloudQuery is joining env zero! We're moving from data to decisions.

 Cloud governance policies establish clear rules and expectations for cloud usage.
 They define acceptable use cases, delineate approved services, and specify compliance requirements in line with corporate standards and industry regulations.
 The process involves input from various stakeholders to capture operational, business, and regulatory perspectives.

 Strong policy definition enables automation.
-When policies are explicit and well-documented, organizations can leverage cloud native or third-party tools to enforce standards consistently.
+When policies are explicit and well-documented, organizations can leverage cloud native or third-party tools like CloudQuery to enforce standards consistently.
 This minimizes human error and ensures that governance is maintained even as the cloud environment scales or changes.

 Role and Responsibility Assignment #